 A number of descriptive terms have been used to indicate the timing of implant placement after the extraction of teeth.
 Wilson and Weber (1993) proposed the terms “immediate,” “recent,” “delayed,” and “mature” to describe the timing of implant placement in relation to soft-tissue healing and the predictability of guided bone-regenerative procedures using barrier membranes.
 In 1999, the terms “delayed” and “late” were used to describe time intervals of 6 to 10 weeks and 6 months or more after extraction, respectively (Mayfield, 1999).
 More recently, the term “early” implant placement has been used to describe implant placement after initial soft- and hard-tissue healing, but before complete healing of the socket has occurred (Chen and coworkers, 2004).

 The variation in descriptive terminology in the dental literature was discussed at the Third ITI Consensus Conference, and a new classification system for the timing of implant placement after tooth extraction was proposed (Hämmerle and coworkers, 2004).
 This classification system is based on the desired clinical outcome of the wound-healing process, rather than on descriptive terms or rigid time frames following extraction.
 Thus, Type 1 placement refers to the placement of an implant on the day of tooth extraction and within the same surgical procedure.
 Type 2 refers to implant placement after soft-tissue healing, but before any clinically significant bone fill occurs within the socket.
 In contrast, Type 3 placement describes implant placement following significant clinical and/or radiographic bone fill of the socket.
 Type 4 placement refers to the insertion of an implant in a fully healed site.
-For the purpose of this/>
+For the purpose of this review, t/>